 Life and pain are cheap on the street, but relief is not.
 No, relief has a price and when that relief is drugs, the price they pay is total control of their lives.

 It gets worse though.
 When you drop this lady back off at her corner or wherever she asks you to drop her, she will meet up with her “man”.
 I put the word “man” in quotation marks because he might be a male, but he is not a “man” by any sense of the definition.
-This guy will take at least half of her dope, maybe call her a few vile names and maybe smack her around a little.
+This guy will take at least half of her dope.
+Next, maybe he will call her a few vile names and maybe smack her around a little.
 Then he will send her out to make some more money and score some more dope for him to smoke or inject.
 This is a cycle that repeats itself multiple times, almost every night.

 Are you helping them or hurting them?